 The AHA moved to fill this void by commissioning a study to evaluate existing facilities and services, project the need for hospitals and offer recommendations for action at the end of World War II.
 The AHA commission obtained grants from the W.K.
 Kellogg Foundation, the Commonwealth Fund and the National Foundation for Infantile Paralysis.
 However, when it became apparent in 1944 that the AHA was not classified by the IRS as a sole educational, charitable, or scientific organization-and therefore not eligible to receive most grants-the AHA established the Hospital Research and Educational Trust.
 HRET was renamed Health Research and Educational Trust in 1999.

 St. Louis, MO

 Senior Vice President and Chief Strategy Officer

 Salt Lake City, UT

 Featured Tools And Resources

-This 12-month program for ICUs is designed to reduce or eliminate central line-associated blood stream infections (CLABSI) and catheter-associated urinary tract infections (CAUTI).
+This program developed resources to reduce central line-associated blood stream infections (CLABSI) and catheter-associated urinary tract infections (CAUTI) in ICUs.